Curatorial Hospitality Revisited (within a Horizonless Orientation)

-Her areas of expertise span from the geopolitics and the curatorial, through curating as institutional critique to the research of and leacturing about the methodology and epistemology of curating.
+Her areas of expertise span from the geopolitics and the curatorial, through curating as institutional critique to the research of, and lecturing about, the methodology and epistemology of curating.
 Maja thinks about the art world in terms of criticality and post-globalism.
-She has a proven track of spotting new artistic talents at the early stage of their careers.
+She has a proven track record of spotting new artistic talents at the early stage of their careers.

 She is a recipient of the Lazar Trifunović Award for Art Criticism (Belgrade), the CEC ArtsLink Independent Projects Award (New York), the ISCP Curator Award (New York), the ICI (Independent Curators International) and The Dedalus Foundation Curatorial Research Award (New York), Visual Artists Ireland Visiting Curator Award (Dublin).